Prepare for your transition to adult life while you are still in school.

 Guide your students in exploring their strengths, skills, interests, and challenges and how their disabilities impact their academic and professional work.
 Support students in developing their SMART career goals (Specific, Measurable, Attainable, Relevant, and Timely) and identifying what they need to do to reach these goals.

 Talk to students about their Individualized Plan for Employment (IPE) and employment goals.
-Identify any supports you can provide while they are still in school to help them begin to strive to reach these goals.
+Identify any supports you can provide while they are still in school to help them begin to reach these goals.

 Vocational Rehabilitation Specialists

-Guide students in exploring their strengths, interests, abilities, challenges, disabilities,
+Guide students in exploring their strengths, interests, abilities, challenges, disabilities, and how they impact their employment goals.

-Prepare students to make informed decisions about their transition and help them develop SMART goals (Specific, Measurable, Attainable, Relevant, and Timely) and an Individualized Plan for Employment (IPE) with services they need
+Prepare students to make informed decisions about their transition and help them develop SMART goals (Specific, Measurable, Attainable, Relevant, and Timely) and an Individualized Plan for Employment (IPE) with services they need to reach their employment goals.

 Connect students to services.

-District of Columbia Rehabilitation Services Administration (RSA)
+Rehabilitation Services Administration

 250 E St SW, Washington, DC 20024